tshalvi/SONiC/doc/CPO/CPO Phase 1 - Single Asic with FW controlled module management.md

 * Be displayed with type "CPO"
 * Have its transceiver information present in the TRANSCEIVER_INFO table
-* Expose all required EEPROM fields, emulated as expected by the SDK (Verification tests should align with the list of EEPROM fields the SDK emulates for CPO)
+* Expose all required EEPROM fields, emulated as expected by the lower layers (Verification tests should align with the list of EEPROM fields the SDK emulates for CPO)
 * Respond correctly to all relevant sfputil commands (Already being covered by Verification tests)